-France Freezes Fuel Tax Hike In Face Of 'Yellow Vest' Protests
+France Freezes Fuel Tax Hike In Face Of Yellow Vest Protests

 French Prime Minister Édouard Philippe says the country's planned fuel tax is now on hold, after weeks of large protests were mounted by people wearing yellow safety vests.
-In a live TV address, Philippe said, "No tax deserves to endanger the unity of the Nation."
+In a live TV address, Philippe said, "No tax deserves to endanger the unity of the nation."

 The retreat comes after anti-fuel-tax demonstrations devolved into a riot in Paris, with people looting stores, burning cars and spray-painting their messages on the Arc de Triomphe and the Tomb of the Unknown Soldier.